 Another advantage of the CBD flower vs. oil dilemma is the ability to consume your CBD at any place or time.

 Although people still smoke cannabis flowers inside their houses, the aroma produced during cannabis combustion may linger on linen, fabrics, furniture, etc.

 This is one of the reasons why most people prefer outdoor settings to smoke their CBD flowers.
 Still, you have to look for a designated smoking zone.

 This is not the case with vaping CBD oil.
 Most vape devices allow you to customize the temperature settings, giving you a chance to regulate the amount of smell produced.

 This means you can use a vape pen anywhere without worrying about emitting unpleasant and often disturbing weed aromas.

 Pros Of Smoking CBD Flower

-Let’s now look at the other side of the coin, why would some people still prefer to smoke CBD flower as opposed to vaping CBD oil?
+Let’s now look at the other side of the coin.
+Why would some people still prefer to smoke CBD flowers as opposed to vaping CBD oil?

 No Learning Is Required